ISISComputingGroup/lewis-ess/README.rst

 LeWIS - Let's Write Intricate Simulators.

 Lewis is a Python framework for simulating hardware devices.
-It is compatible with both Python 2 and 3.
+It is compatible with both Python 2.7+ and 3.4+.

-Lewis can be run directly using Python 2.7 or >= 3.4, or using a prepackaged Docker image that includes all dependencies.
+Lewis can be installed via pip, or using a prepackaged Docker image that includes all dependencies.
 See relevant usage sections for details.

 Resources:
 `GitHub <https://github.com/DMSC-Instrument-Data/lewis>`__ --